adonisjs/inertia-starter-kit/README.md

 - VineJS for validations
 - Static files server
 - Vite for bundling and serving frontend assets
+- Inertia.js for building server-driven single-page apps
+- Your favorite frontend framework ( React, Vue, Solid.js, Svelte )

 ## Usage

-You can create a new app using the `web` boilerplate by executing the following command.
+You can create a new app using the `inertia` boilerplate by executing the following command.
 The command will perform the following steps.

 - Clone the repo
 - Install dependencies